tapjs/tapjs/README.md

 If the function is omitted, then it will be marked as a "todo" or "pending" test.

-The options object is the same as would be passed to any assert.
+The options object can include the following fields:

+* `todo` Mark this test as a "todo" item, and do not run it.
+* `skip` Mark this test as a "skip" item, and do not run it.
+* `bailOnFail` Respond to any assertion failure by bailing out.
+* `timeout` Time in ms before this test should complete.
+(Defaults to 30000.)

+Any additional data will be printed as diagnostic information if the test fails.

 #### t.plan(number)